 - Remove pan from oven, set on the stove top and allow to cool a few minutes until you can handle it.
 Carefully transfer the roast tomatoes into a food processor with a steel blade and pulse 5-6 times.
-You can also use an immersion blender (stick blender) in a deep pot or bowl to minimize splattering.
+You can also use an immersion blender (stick blender) in a deep pot placed in the sink to minimize splattering.

 - The sauce it ready to serve, or cool completely to refrigerate, freeze or process for canning

 Tools and tips:

 Canning – I use a Fagor 10 quart (10 liter) pressure cooker/canner.
 This pot has three uses: as a regular large stock pot, as a pressure canner and as a pressure cooker.
 Process the sauce in pint/half liter jars for 20 minutes or according to the manufacturers instructions.
 Along with the pressure cooker, you will need the canning kit

 Low-acid foods, such as tomato sauce, must be processed using a pressure canner, not a water bath.
 Only a pressure canner can reach the 240 degrees necessary to safely process low-acid foods (a ph value greater than 4.6)

 Read here for instructions to oven sterilize jars.
 Place jars on a rimmed baking sheet for 10 minutes at (225 F/107C) for 10 minutes.

 Food processor – I have a new Breville Sous Chef I’m really enjoying.
 Large capacity, powerful motor, well designed.
 Great if you cook a lot, have a family to feed and need a “power tool”.
 There are other good options from KitchenAid (like the Pro-Line model).